Phynvi/CustomRSPSContent/README.md

 I might upload the threading system, but for now you'll have to figure out how to make this portable.
-For reference, any calls to `CoresManager.getServiceProvider().execute(() -> ...)` that you see are simply wrappers around your game core's `ScheduleExecutorService`.
+For reference, any calls to `CoresManager.getServiceProvider().execute(() -> ...)` that you see are simply wrappers around your game core's `ScheduledExecutorService`.
 Likewise with `ServiceProvider::executeWithDelay`.
 `FixedLengthRunnable` is my own personal version of a `TimerTask`, and `return false` in the body of the `repeat` method is comparable to `TimerTask::cancel`.
 I made `FixedLengthRunnable` because I no longer use `Timer` as it will